JFMajer/cdk-ts-s3-buckets/README.md

 * `cdk doctor` - Check the CDK environment and generate report
 * `cdk destroy` - Destroy the stack
 * `cdk deploy --parameters bucketName=cdk-bucket-1` - Deploy the stack with parameters
+* `cdk deploy --all --profile <profile-name>` - Deploy the stack with a specific profile and all stacks in the app